Creators: Get Started with Web Authoring

 A story is a sheet than contains a sequence of worksheets and dashboards that work together to convey information.
 You can use stories to make a compelling case by showing how facts are connected, and how decisions create stories to tell a data narrative, provide context, demonstrate how decisions relate to outcomes, or make a compelling case with your data.

 You can save your workbook at any time by selecting File > Save As.
-Your workbook will save into the folder it was created.
+Your workbook will save into the folder it was created in.

 You can also save your data source to create another workbook later, or enable members of your team to use that data for their own analysis.